-Cristiano Ronaldo was just 24 when he left Manchester United for Real Madrid in 2009; as he turns 33, UEFA.com compares and contrasts his goalscoring statistics since that move from Old Trafford.
+Cristiano Ronaldo was 24 when he left Manchester United for Real Madrid in 2009; UEFA.com compares and contrasts his goalscoring statistics since that move from Old Trafford.

 Article top media content

-• Ronaldo averaged a goal every 290 minutes and 30 seconds in European games before he went to the Santiago Bernabéu aged 24; subsequently, he has managed a goal every 84 minutes – more than one a game.
+• Ronaldo averaged a goal every 290 minutes and 30 seconds in European matches before he went to the Santiago Bernabéu aged 24; subsequently, he has managed a goal every 85 minutes and 11 seconds – more than one a game.

-• Ronaldo has faced 32 teams in Europe with Real Madrid, failing to score against only five: Barcelona, Dinamo Zagreb, Legia Warszawa, Napoli and the Merengues' round of 16 opponents Paris.
+• Ronaldo has faced 32 teams in Europe with Real Madrid, failing to score against only four: Barcelona, Dinamo Zagreb, Legia Warszawa and Napoli.
 By contrast, he found the net against just ten of the 25 sides he met with Sporting CP and United.

 Who has Ronaldo scored against with Real Madrid?

 • How Ronaldo came into his own at Real Madrid

 Ronaldo bagged 33 goals in all competitions in his first season at Real Madrid – 2009/10 – before the subsequent arrival of coach José Mourinho brought an steeper rise in his striking figures: he hit over 50 goals (on all fronts) in each of the next six seasons, then dipped to 42 in 2016/17.